near/near-cli-rs/docs/GUIDE.en.md

 ```

 You will be redirected to the browser for authorization.
 Default wallet url is https://app.mynearwallet.com/ (for testnet - https://testnet.mynearwallet.com/).
-But if you want to change to a different wallet url, you can use `--walletUrl` option:
+But if you want to change to a different wallet url, you can use `--wallet-url` option:
 ```txt
 near account \
     import-account \